haapjari/repository-search-api/README.md

 ## TODO

-- README.md -file.
+- Implement Grafana and Prometheus to collect stats on the research run.
+- Create a Dockerfile.
-- GitHub Actions Pipeline.
+- GitHub Actions Pipeline (?)
 - Unit Tests.
-- Create a Dockerfile.
 - Secure the API.
-- Optimize the API.
 - Deploy to the cloud.
 What cloud service provider will be used?
 - Write some simple Swagger API documentation.
-- Implement a Logger (?)
-- Implement Grafana and Prometheus to collect stats on the research run.
 - Makefile -> Tasks (?)
 - Create a release, when the first iteration is complete.